© TVSSW, Hans Fineart

 The story of its origins is a curiosity - the idea to build it is said to have originated from a beer-fueled regulars' table bet, hence the name, which has nothing to do with "Kaiser Wilhelm"!

 From the vantage point, you have a magnificent view of the rocks in the Bielatal valley.
 The Kaiser Wilhelm Fortress can be reached via well-maintained hiking trails.
-If you are hiking in snow, you should remember to bring a pair of hiking boots.
-Spikes for a firm grip are available for hire at the Aktivzentrum Bad Schandau.
+The path leads through natural terrain with varied vegetation.

 Hiking tip: